nilenso/media/proposals/bial.md

 ### Our Experience in Design ###

 Our small design team is led by Noopur and Varun.
-Noopur has studied Information and Interface Design at NID, while I have worked as a freelance designer and more recently, as a product designer at Scroll.in and SupportBee.
+Noopur has studied Information and Interface Design at NID, while Varun has worked as a freelance designer and more recently, as a product designer at Scroll.in and SupportBee.
 Between them, they have designed web apps as well as iOS and Android mobile applications.
 They also have experience with user research, prototyping, wireframing, and writing good quality html/css.

 They have produced a lot of impactful work in a short span of time.
 Some of their recent work has been open sourced: